mgarcia01752/RouterShell/README.md

 - [Four-Port Bridge with VLAN Configuration](doc/cli/four_port_bridge_vlan_config.md): This example guides you through setting up a four-port bridge with VLAN support, allowing for network segmentation and efficient traffic management.

-- [Four-Port Switch Configuration](doc/cli/four_port_switch_config.md): Learn how to configure a four-port switch, essential for creating a network with multiple connected devices.
+- [Four-Port Switch Configuration](doc/cli/four_port_switch_config.md): Learn how to configure a four-port switch, which is essential for creating a network with multiple connected devices.

 - [Two-Port NAT Configuration](doc/cli/two_port_nat_config.md): Understand how to set up Network Address Translation (NAT) for a two-port router, enabling the translation of private IP addresses to public IP addresses.

 These configuration examples serve as practical guides to help you implement specific networking setups with RouterShell.
-You can refer to the linked documentation files for step-by-step instructions and detailed explanations.
+Refer to the linked documentation files for step-by-step instructions and detailed explanations.

-Feel free to explore these examples and adapt them to your specific networking needs.
-If you have any questions or need further assistance, don't hesitate to reach out to our community or project team.
+Feel free to explore these examples and adapt them to your networking needs.
+If you have any questions or need further assistance, don't hesitate to contact our community or project team.
 Thank you for choosing RouterShell!

 ## Additional Resources